Faryalaurooj/Super-Resolution-using-Single-Image-GAN/README.md

 # DATA SET
+I performed this task of super resolution utilizing following data sets (1) BSD (Berkeley Segmentation Dataset) is a dataset Introduced by David R. Martin et al. in A Database of Human Segmented Natural Images and its Application to Evaluating Segmentation Algorithms and Measuring Ecological Statistics.
+It is used frequently for image denoising and super-resolution.
+The dataset is composed of a large variety of images ranging from natural images to object-specific such as plants, people, food etc. BSD100 is the testing set of the Berkeley segmentation dataset BSD300.
+@inproceedings{martin2001database,
+  title={A database of human segmented natural images and its application to evaluating segmentation algorithms and measuring ecological statistics}, author={Martin, David and Fowlkes, Charless and Tal, Doron and Malik, Jitendra}, booktitle={Proceedings Eighth IEEE International Conference on Computer Vision.
+ICCV 2001}, volume={2}, pages={416--423}, year={2001}, organization={IEEE}
+}

-I performed this task of super resolution utilizing following data sets (1) COWC (Cars Overhead With Context) : This dataset was introduced by Mundhenk et al. in A Large Contextual Dataset for Classification, Detection and Counting of Cars with Deep Learning.
+(2) COWC (Cars Overhead With Context) : This dataset was introduced by Mundhenk et al. in A Large Contextual Dataset for Classification, Detection and Counting of Cars with Deep Learning.
 The Cars Overhead With Context (COWC) data set is a large set of annotated cars from overhead.
 It is useful for training a device such as a deep neural network to learn to detect and/or count cars.
+@inproceedings{mundhenk2016large,
+  title={A large contextual dataset for classification, detection and counting of cars with deep learning}, author={Mundhenk, T Nathan and Konjevod, Goran and Sakla, Wesam A and Boakye, Kofi}, booktitle={Computer Vision--ECCV 2016: 14th European Conference, Amsterdam, The Netherlands, October 11-14, 2016, Proceedings, Part III 14}, pages={785--800}, year={2016}, organization={Springer}
+}

 #CODE